-- 2. The OCMP shall work with other agencies to collect and compile individual reports into a single published form that will serve as the record of the feasibility review. - 3.
+- 1. Agencies review complete proposals and create a report presenting an analysis of each proposal's implementation feasibility. - a.
+Feasibility review should consider six main categories including: legality, agency processes required, interactions with other site-based management designations, credible information, acknowledged management issues, and alignment with other state management strategies. - 2.
+The OCMP shall work with other agencies to collect and compile individual reports into a single published form that will serve as the record of the feasibility review. - 3.
 The Agency Completeness and Feasibility Report will be packaged together with the proposal, and GIS information into one Proposal Packet per site being considered. - 4.
 OCMP staff will provide the Proposal Packet to the four federally recognized coastal Oregon Tribal Nations and invite coordination and consultation.
-Formal government-to-government consultation with federally recognized Tribal Nations may be required during this step to assure any conflicts with cultural and natural resources are addressed2. - 5.
-The Proposal packets will also be provided to the Technical Evaluation Group.
+Formal governmentto-government consultation with federally recognized Tribal Nations may be required during this step to assure any conflicts with cultural and natural resources are addressed